 USE OF YOUR INFORMATION

 All of this info will sit in my email inbox on my password protected laptop (my website and email account are hosted by Hover, a GDPR compliant company, and I will also add your names, phone numbers and address to my contacts within Shootproof (the company that hosts my galleries & contracts) and finally I'll add your names & number to Xero (my finance software programme, from which I generate your invoices).
 Shootproof is based in the USA and Xero is based in New Zealand, both outside of the European Economic Area (EEA), which means that the data I collect from you will be transferred and stored there.
 So by submitting your personal data, you agree to this transfer, storing and processing.
 Don't panic... even though they're not based in Europe, Both Shootproof and Xero take your privacy as damn seriously as I do and are both GDPR compliant companies.
 Xero also has an app, which I access from my phone if I need to.
 It's locked with touch ID, so unless someone steals my finger (I really hope that doesn't happen) then only I can access it.
-If I'm shooting your big (or small) day, I keep your contact information in my systems unless you ask me to remove it.
+If I'm shooting your big day (or dog shoot or commercial job), I keep your contact information in my systems unless you ask me to remove it.
 But I wouldn't advise that until after the event or I might end up at the wrong wedding, which is frankly just awkward for everyone involved.
-Even after the wedding, the reason I will keep your information is to stay in touch in case you decide you want to order albums or if I'm running a discount on prints or something else weddingy.
-Basically I'm not a total d-bag and for as long as I hold your info, I won't give it to anyone else and will only ever use it to contact you about wedding related crap.
+Even after the wedding (or other shoot), the reason I will keep your information is to stay in touch in case you decide you want to order albums or if I'm running a discount on prints or something.
+Basically I'm not a total d-bag and for as long as I hold your info, I won't give it to anyone else and will only ever use it to contact you about wedding /whatever it was you booked me to shoot related crap.
 Unless we formed a real human friendship & we want to talk about what happened on Grey's last week.

 Whether you book me or not, I swear I won't sell your names & email address to fund my chocolate raisin addiction.
 And if you use my contact form to try and offer me a service or sell me something then don't you worry your head, because straight in the bin it goes!

-When it comes to collecting and processing the data you guys (the couple getting married) give me, and with regards to taking your photograph, I work under the legal basis of consent.
-You'll have ticked a ticky box confirming you've read this page & saying you're happy for me to have your data for the purpose of enquiring about your wedding photography and potentially booking me to be your wedding photographer.
+When it comes to collecting and processing the data you guys (the couple getting married or the client of another kind) give me, and with regards to taking your photograph, I work under the legal basis of consent.
+You'll have ticked a ticky box confirming you've read this page & saying you're happy for me to have your data for the purpose of enquiring about your photography and potentially booking me to be your photographer.
 It's necessary for me to have this information to do my job.

-So I can run my little biz and continue to book wicked awesome couples, I need to promote myself and my work.
-I do this by showcasing images from weddings on my website, on my blog, on social media and sometimes on advertising/promotional materials.
-I may also enter them into the odd wedding photography competition.
-Those photos in those places are the reason you know I exist, the reason you know what style of wedding I shoot and the reason you wanted to get in touch with me in the first place.
-So I'd love to include shots from your day as well.
-I ask you to opt in to this when you sign your contract, but you do have the option to keep your wedding private which means it won't appear on my blog, website or social media at all.
+So I can run my little biz and continue to book wicked awesome couples and commercial/doggo clients, I need to promote myself and my work.
+I do this by showcasing images from weddings and other shoots on my website, on my blog, on social media and sometimes on advertising/promotional materials.
+I may also enter them into the odd competition.
+Those photos in those places are the reason you know I exist, the reason you know my style of shooting and the reason you wanted to get in touch with me in the first place.
+So I'd love to include shots from your day/shoot as well.
+I ask you to opt in to this when you sign your contract, but you do have the option to keep your images private which means it won't appear on my blog, website or social media at all.
 If you'd like to do this, just let me know.

 In my experience so far at the super fun weddings I'm booked for, most guests & couples bloody LOVE it when they spy themselves in my Insta feed or feature on my website, but that said, any individual has the right to ask me to remove an image of them from my social media or website if they'd rather it wasn't up there.
 All they have to do is email me and I'll remove it right away.